We simplify things that seem complicated.

 - Not having to drive to a law office two or three times

-- Not having to schedule babysitters when you're at the attorney's office
+- Not having to schedule a babysitter because you have to meet at the attorney's office

 - Not stressing out about how hard it will be to talk about estate planning